fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 1. An order is placed and paid in full
 2. An order confirmation is received
 3. A shipping label may be generated
-4. Delivery never occurs—or only partially occurs
+4. Delivery never occurs, or only partially occurs

 Some buyers report waiting weeks.
 Others report waiting months.
 In many cases, the tracking information never progresses beyond "label created," suggesting